nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 ```

 Using the configuration above, the Helm Chart generates two manifests and stores
-them in the location specified by the `kubernetes.jobsManifestsMountPath`
+them in the location specified by the `nautobot.jobsManifestsMountPath`
 attribute:

 ```shell